How to Grow Popcorn, Drying Popcorn

 Put kernels in an airtight, zip lock bag, jar or plastic container.
 Store

 on the shelf , or in the refrigerator.

 Creamed Corn Recipe

-Buy Sweet Corn, Indian Corn, Popcorn and Vegetable
+Buy Popcorn, Sweet Corn, Indian Corn and Garden Seeds

 Pest Netting - Keep rabbits, deer, and other foraging